CSIprinceton/workshop-july-2022/hands-on-sessions/day-2/6-dp-gen/README.md

 ```bash
 dpgen run param.json machine.json 1> out.log 2>&1 &
 ```
 `dpgen` identifies the current stage by a record file, `record.dpgen`, which will be created and upgraded by codes.
-Each line contains two number: the first is index of iteration, and the second ,ranging from 0 to 8 , records which stage in each iteration is currently running.
+Each line contains two numbers: the first is index of iteration, and the second ,ranging from 0 to 8 , records which stage in each iteration is currently running.
 Every time it starts, `dpgen` would first examine the existence of this file, and try to restart from it.
 This is the case in our tutorial, as we are restarting after step `0 2`.
 On the otherhand, if `record.dpgen` does not exist, dpgen would start from the begining.

 For example, 0,1,2 in the second number correspond to `make_train`, `run_train`, `post_train`. `dpgen` will write scripts in `make_train`, run tasks by specific machine in `run_train` and collect results in `post_train`.
 The record for `model_devi` and `fp` stage follows similar rules.